Whether very hot or very cold, extreme temperatures can affect eczema.

 Low humidity, winds, and cold temperatures can rob your skin of moisture.
-You may need to change up your moisturizing strategy when it gets cold outside.
+You may need to change your moisturizing strategy when it gets cold outside.

-Consider a humidifier
+Consider using a humidifier

 Wear the proper gear

 The hands, a particularly sensitive area for many people with eczema, are frequently exposed to the elements.
-Wearing gloves can help to prevent moisture loss and protect your hands.
+Wearing gloves can help prevent moisture loss and protect your hands.

-Switch up your moisturizer
+Switch your moisturizer

 You can apply petroleum jelly to very dry, cracked areas that need extra protection.
-You may have to allow extra time for the ointment or cream to soak in, but it will be worth the extra few minutes.
+You may have to allow extra time for the ointment or cream to soak in, but it’s worth the extra few minutes.

 You can also simplify your shower routine as much as possible to prevent moisture loss in the shower.